Orthogonalized Synthetic Controls: Penalization Estimation of Weights

-Assumption \hyperref[Ass3.1]{3.1.1} allows for the parameter spaces to not be compact, as long as the feasible values of the parameters that make the penalty sufficiently small are compact.
-Assumption \hyperref[Ass3.1]{3.1.4} can be viewed as an extension of Assumption \hyperref[Ass2.2]{2.2.4}.
-It provides a strong identification condition for the identified set $S_{0,n}$.
+Assumption \hyperref[Ass3.1]{3.1.1} allows the parameter spaces not to be compact, as long as the feasible values of the parameters that make the penalty sufficiently small are compact.
+Assumption \hyperref[Ass3.1]{3.1.4} provides a strong identification condition for the identified set $S_{0,n}$.
 Strong partial identification conditions of this form are common in the literature on estimating identified sets and are imposed by others such as \cite{ChernozhukovHongTamer2007}.
-It holds in a variety of applications including the case of a SCE under a linear factor model data-generating process in Section \ref{s: SC} and the many instruments application in section \ref{s: Exstensions}.
-Assumption \hyperref[Ass3.1]{3.1} weakens the assumptions imposed by \cite{ChernozhukovHongTamer2007} by not requiring that the parameter space or the identified sets to be compact, and it allows for the dimension of $\theta$ to be growing.
-Part of the reason that these conditions can be weakened is that I do not need to show that $\hat{S}_0$ are converging to $S_{0,n}$.
-Rather, I only need to show convergence of the feasible set on the subset of the parameter space where $f$ is small.
+It holds under a linear factor model data-generating process, provided that there are no weak factors.
+Assumption \hyperref[Ass3.1]{3.1} weakens the assumptions imposed by \cite{ChernozhukovHongTamer2007} by not requiring that the parameter space or the identified sets be compact, and it allows for the dimension of $\theta$ to grow.\footnote{Part of the reason these conditions can be weakened is that I do not need to show that $\hat{S}_0$ converges to $S_{0,n}$.
+Instead, I only need to show convergence of the feasible set on the subset of the parameter space where $f$ is small.}